 - your cough may get worse at first as it clears tar from the lungs

 Hypnotherapy helps to re-programme your subconscious mind so that it knows how dangerous smoking is to your health.
 This, combined with your commitment and willpower, will help you on the road to success.
-Do come and see me at the Chiron centre, based in Westbury-on-Trym, Bristol.
+Do come and see us at the Chiron centre, based in Westbury-on-Trym, Bristol.

 |Daniel Bateman||£130||2 hours|